powellquiring/custom-metrics/README.md

 ![image](https://user-images.githubusercontent.com/6932057/162046879-312d58f9-b0be-42a3-ac89-27dd3c340067.png)

-I could be notified when this happens using the **Alert** on the left side.
-Click it and the experience of sending an email alert when the difference above is > 0:
+I could be notified when this happens using the alerts.
+Click **Alert** on the left side and configure an email alert when the difference above is > 0:

 ![image](https://user-images.githubusercontent.com/6932057/162047590-400dc72e-5f46-4f0f-857a-ac60f6c7d7a5.png)

-If you run out of patience waiting for an alert change the query to something that happens more frequently or change the values in the example.py.
+If you run out of patience waiting for an alert, change the query to something that happens more frequently or change the values in the example.py running on the instance.

 # Node exporter example

 There are prometheus exporters that can collect data from the instance.
 The [Node exporter](https://github.com/prometheus/node_exporter) can be used to get some additional data.

-ssh to the instance.
+Ssh to the instance.
 Follow the [MONITORING LINUX HOST METRICS WITH THE NODE EXPORTER](https://prometheus.io/docs/guides/node-exporter/) instructions.

 Recent experience: